Top 5 CRED Interview Questions For SDE Role

 Topics frequently covered:

 Preparation tip: Practice solving problems out loud.
 Get comfortable writing clean pseudocode without autocomplete.
-Aim for 60–80 medium LeetCode problems across core topics before your interview.
+Aim for 60 to 80 medium LeetCode problems across core topics before your interview.
+HCL GUVI’s DSA roadmap for beginners is a structured starting point.

 Round 3: Machine Coding (LLD)